akrzemi1/papers/contracts_explained.md

 #### Any precondition during static analysis

 One can imagine the following sort of static analysis.
-When analyzing one function, we try to determine thet when the declared preconditions of the function are met, all control paths cause the functions postconditions to be satisfied.
+When analyzing one function, we try to determine that when the declared preconditions of the function are met, all control paths cause the function's postconditions to be satisfied.
 In such analysis, any precondition, regardless if it has level `default` or `audit` or `axiom`, is analogous to a mathematical axiom, any postcondition, regardless if it has level `default` or `audit` or `axiom`, is a theorem derived from the axioms, performing the analysis is analogous to making a set of inferences, and verifying that all postconditions are met is analogous to proving a theorem.

 This analogy is also stong.